This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 It plays an important role in passing on Japanese history and culture to future generations .

-Through this article, we hope you have gained a deeper understanding of the overall picture of Shichi-Go-San, including its origins, history, and how it is celebrated in modern times.
+Through this article, we hope you have gained a deeper understanding of the overall picture of Shichi-Go-San, including its origins and history, as well as how it is celebrated today.

-We also provided information on specific preparations, such as choosing a shrine, what parents and children should wear, taking photos, and planning the meal.
+We also provided information on specific preparations, such as choosing a shrine, what parents and children should wear, taking photos, and planning a dinner party.

-Through Shichi-Go-San, families can have a precious opportunity to experience traditional Japanese culture and pass it on to the next generation .
+Shichi-Go-San is a precious opportunity for families to experience traditional Japanese culture and pass it on to the next generation .
 Please use this article as a reference and have a wonderful Shichi-Go-San day.

 About Hagoita decorations for New Year